-A case study of the #MeToo movement was conducted to analyze how meanings were co-created by social media organizations.
+A case study of the #MeToo movement was conducted to analyze how meanings were co-created by social movement organizations and audiences.

-— Both social media organizations and the publics co-create words, meaning, and hashtag frames to achieve their shared goals.
+— Both social movement organizations and audiences co-created words, meaning, and hashtag frames to achieve their shared goals.

-— Social media organizations and the public co-created the salience of issues in the online discussion by using words such as “women,” “sexual harassment,” “survivor,” “movement,” and “story.”
+— Social movement organizations and audiences co-created the salience of issues in the online discussion by using words such as “women,” “sexual harassment,” “survivor,” “movement,” and “story.”

 — The use of multiple hashtags does not always lead to more retweets.

 — Social media platforms are an effective way for social movement organizations to quickly spread information and facilitate social change on a global scale.